dan-goldberg/interviews/tbj/tbj_202101/TBJQuestionnaireResults.md

 <img src="assets/VizExample007.png" width="400" alt="Example 6">

-This example illustrates a tough play in the hole, and the angle feature will have a much higher value.
+This example illustrates a tough play in the hole, where the angle is > 90 degrees to 1B.

 <img src="assets/VizExample003.png" width="400" alt="Example 3">
 <img src="assets/VizExample004.png" width="400" alt="Example 4">